Arnab-Developer/PSHeaders/README.md

 Perform a request to Google:
 `./PSHeaders -u google.com`

-Perfomr a request to all URLs/IP addresses in a file:
+Perform a request to all URLs/IP addresses in a file:
 `./PSHeaders -f file.txt`

 Perform a request to Google and output to a CSV file: